JarvanMo/ExoVideoView/README.md

 playback controller view.

-The ExoPlayer also support simple gesture action, such as change-volume, change-brightness and so on.If your target skd version is 23 or higher, don't forget to request the following permission:
+The ExoPlayer also support simple gesture action, such as change-volume, change-brightness and so on.If your target SDK version is 23 or higher, don't forget to request the following permission:
 ```xml
 <uses-permission android:name="android.permission.WRITE_SETTINGS"/>